 It is important to know how to spot the signs of resentment in a relationship.
-Because resentment is not normal anger or frustration.
-Resentment builds over time.
+Resentment is not normal anger or frustration; it builds over time.
 It is brought on by unfair treatment or neglect, and as it is swallowed down, it manifests in different ways.

 Resentment can be minor.
 It can be caused by your partner leaving their dirty clothes on the floor continuously, or something much more serious like a lack of trust or infidelity.